GoogleCloudPlatform/cloud-hackathons/hacks/ccai-virual-agents/README.md

 ### Description

 Create a new Intent for the agent to handle escalations.
-We want to train the agent on understanding certain phrases that would cause it to 'understand' the human in the chat wants help from a live agent.
+We want to train the agent on certain phrases that would cause it to 'understand' that the human in the chat wants help from a live agent.
 > **NOTE:** Try to use at least 6 training phrases when creating the intent

+> **NOTE:** It could take a few minutes for the new training phrases to get picked up by the agent

 Create a new Route to hold the escalation intent with the appropriate agent response